deckgo/template-kit/README.md

 ## Development

-The project, also sometimes referenced as "component", is developed with [Stencil](https://stenciljs.com).
+The project is developed with [Stencil](https://stenciljs.com).
 The template you are about to develop is nothing else than a Web Components.

 ### Naming